jlegrand62/timagetk/timagetk/doc/source/index.rst

 $ make html

 This will build HTML docs in the build directory you chose.
-To view the generated documentation, open the file: ``timagetk/timagetk/build/html/index.html``
+To view the generated documentation, open the file:
+``timagetk/timagetk/build/html/index.html``

 Installation
 ************

-There are many different ways to install |name|, and the best way depends on how you want to use it and what you already have installed.
-Order to help you, the :ref:`ref_installation` instructions have been detailed.
+There are many different ways to install |name|, and the best way depends on how you want to use it and what you already have installed In order to help you, the :ref:`ref_installation` instructions have been detailed.

 Licence
-***********
+*******
 You can distribute and/or modify |name| under the terms of the |licence|.
 Many people have contributed to |name|.
 Some of the contributors are listed in the :ref:`ref_credits`.
 If |name| contributes to a project that leads to a scientific publication, please acknowledge this work by :ref:`ref_citing` the project.

 .. toctree::
    :maxdepth: 2